-The Victorian Government is proud to support the Melbourne Mercer Global Pension Index, an outstanding example of government, industry and academia working together on research of global significance.
+The Victorian Government is proud to once again support the Melbourne Mercer Global Pension index, an outstanding example of government, industry and academia working together on research of global significance.

 THE HON LOUISE ASHER MP